Chip (snack)

 A chip (American English and Australian English) or crisp (British English) is a snack food in the form of a crisp, flat or slightly bowl shaped, bite-sized unit.
+Chips are typically fried, though sometimes baked.

-Some chips can be made into dishes and served as an appetizer, side, hors d'oeuvre, etc. Some types of chip are often served in the combination plate, chips and dip.
+Some chips can be made into dishes and served as a side, hors d'oeuvre, etc. Some types of chip are often served in the combination plate known as chip and dip.
+Tortilla chips can be used in nachos or with salsa, bean dip, guacamole, or a layered dip containing multiple of these.
 Other chips are sweet or strongly flavored or fragile.
-Tortilla chips can be used for chips and salsa, nachos, bean dip, guacamole, or a layered dip containing multiple of these.